 United in the Fight Against Cancer

-(BUFFALO, NY) The more than 10,000 Supporters of The Ride For Roswell, including riders, volunteers, patients and survivors, closed out the 17th annual fundraiser with a great sense of pride today knowing that they raised enough to fund 25 lifesaving cancer research studies and 30 patient care programs and bring Roswell Park Cancer Institute a significant step closer to fully funding a new building that will house a new breast center and chemotherapy clinic.
+(BUFFALO, NY) The more than 10,000 Supporters of The Ride For Roswell, including riders, volunteers, patients and survivors, closed out the 17th annual fundraiser with a great sense of pride today knowing that they raised enough to fund 25 lifesaving cancer research studies and 30 patient care programs and bring Roswell Park Comprehensive Cancer Center a significant step closer to fully funding a new building that will house a new breast center and chemotherapy clinic.
 The two-day event at the University at Buffalo’s North Campus on Friday and Saturday raised $3.7 million for cancer research and patient support programs.

-“Now in its 17th year, The Ride For Roswell has become one of Upstate New York’s premier cycling events thanks to our thousands of committed volunteers and hardworking staff who are tightly united in one mission: To raise awareness and critically needed funds for Roswell Park Cancer Institute’s life-saving research and patient care programs,” said Roswell Park President & CEO Donald L. Trump, MD, FACP.
+“Now in its 17th year, The Ride For Roswell has become one of Upstate New York’s premier cycling events thanks to our thousands of committed volunteers and hardworking staff who are tightly united in one mission: To raise awareness and critically needed funds for Roswell Park Comprehensive Cancer Center’s life-saving research and patient care programs,” said Roswell Park President & CEO Donald L. Trump, MD, FACP.
 “Supporting our dream of a world without cancer requires a huge investment and, more and more, we turn to our community and events like The Ride for Roswell to raise the funds we need to move us closer to that dream.”